saugup-12/devops-kubernetes-ansible-azure/README.md

 $ kubectl port-forward --namespace kube-system $POD 5000:5000 &
 ```

+As an alternative, use ./registry-local-access.sh, which does all this for you.

 Now the registry is also accessible from your local machine.

 ## Bastion host